hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 This allows handling "at the end of the world“ to be done in a consistent and in generic way.

 Create an exhaustive and meaningful list of service errors and make sure the value of the `userFacingMessage` attribute is chosen wisely!
-It will be presented "as is" to the user and should not contain any sensitive data ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/model/error/ConnectionServiceError.scala#L14)).
+It will present "as is" to the user and should not contain any sensitive data ([example](https://github.com/hyperledger-labs/open-enterprise-agent/blob/eb898e068f768507d6979a5d9bab35ef7ad4a045/connect/lib/core/src/main/scala/io/iohk/atala/connect/core/model/error/ConnectionServiceError.scala#L14)).

 ```scala